Code-Institute-Submissions/Project-Two/README.md

 * No images or media files of the sort were obtained anywhere as they are not used within the project.
 The data for the charts however were again obtained from the dataset source file 'https://www.kaggle.com/rhuebner/human-resources-data-set'.

 ### Acknowledgements
-* I did not recieve any specific inspiration for this project, I used my previous knowledge of data dashboards ive seen online and mouled my own ideas from there.
-Along the process I recieced help from my college mentor in terms of improvments and ideas.
+* I did not recieve any specific inspiration for this project, I used my previous knowledge of data dashboards I have seen online and moulded my own ideas from there.
+Along the process I recieved help from my college mentor in terms of improvements and ideas.